best-codes-2025/csgoroll-promo-code/README.md

 To claim your bonus:
 1. Create an account on CSGORoll
-2. Enter a valid promo code such as HELLANEW during registration or in the Rewards section
+2. Enter a valid promo code such as 100MAX during registration or in the Rewards section
 3. Make your first deposit
 4. Instantly receive 3 free cases and a 5% bonus on your deposit
 5. Continue playing to unlock more rewards through XP levels and challenges